netbox-community/netbox-plugin-tutorial/tutorial/step04-forms.md

 ### AccessListForm

 Create a class named `AccessListForm`, subclassing `NetBoxModelForm`.
 Under this class, define a `Meta` subclass defining the form's `model` and `fields`.
-Notice that the `fields` list also includes `tags`: Tag assignment is handled by `NetBoxModel`, so we didn't need to add it to our model in step two.
+Notice that the `fields` list also includes `tags`: Tag assignment is handled by `NetBoxModel` automatically, so we didn't need to add it to our model in step two.

 ```python
 class AccessListForm(NetBoxModelForm):